QubesOS/qubes-doc/managing-os/templates/fedora/upgrade-26-to-27.md

 <div class="alert alert-warning" role="alert">
   <i class="fa fa-exclamation-triangle"></i>
   <b>Notice:</b>
-  Currently, the packages for Fedora 27 are available only in the <code>current-testing</code> repository for Qubes 4.0.
+  Currently, the packages for Fedora 27 are available in the <code>current-testing</code> repository for both Qubes 3.2 and 4.0.
   If you wish, you can help us test these instructions by using <code>--enablerepo=qubes-vm*current-testing</code>.
-  Once the packages are available for testing in Qubes 3.2, this notice will be updated.
   Once the packages have migrated to the stable repositories for both versions, this notice will be removed.
 </div>